TheRedSpy15/LTECleanerFOSS/README.md

 This screenshot is appearently the reason.
 Appearently it "deceives" users.

 Without the vital revenue from the playstore varient, the FDroid varient will go unsupported.
-I do not have time from it anymore without some compensation.
+I do not have time for it anymore without some compensation.

 Thank you all for using my app.
 Never thought I'd hit 100k users on anything I'd make, but I did.
 Thank you